Taylor Swift Grammys

 I’d say my Taylor Swift fatigue kicked in with Midnights being a bit of a mid album.
 Despite huge chart success and some genuinely great songs, the whole record admittedly does feel a bit phoned in, Swift-by-numbers.
 It sounds worse after the game changing triumphs of Folklore and Evermore.
 Couple Midnights not being up there with her later great work and a huge tour that you couldn’t escape clips of and two Taylor’s Versions releasing that didn’t quite match the excellence of her first two and you can start to understand why the Taylor Swift fatigue has begun to kick in.
 Even for those of us who worship the ground she walks on.

-When Taylor Swift won at the Grammys this year, even as a fan I had mixed emotions.
+When Taylor Swift won at the Grammys last night, even as a fan I had mixed emotions.
 When Midnights won the Best Pop Vocal Album trophy, I was at peace.
 It was the best album in that category and Midnights was such a huge record I did expect it to get some nod of recognition in last night’s ceremony.
 But when Midnights won Album of the Year, I think the world let out a collective groan – fans included.
 It’s exciting Taylor Swift has become the artist most awarded that trophy in history now, but she should get that accolade when she makes a record that deserves the award.
 How anyone can say Midnights is Album of the Year nominated in the same category as Lana Del Rey’s Did You Know There’s a Tunnel Under Ocean Blvd, SZA’s SOS and boygenius’ The Record is beyond me.
 You can’t help but feel that whenever Taylor’s name is in the mix, the award is hers – even when she’s not at her best.
 It’s hard to maintain enthusiasm for that – and if I’m saying that as a lover (pun intended) of Taylor, then no wonder her naysayers are at their wits end.

 I say this with all the love of a huge fan who paid a hell of a lot of money to see Taylor Swift on her Eras Tour come August, and who’s very giddy for it, but I very much wish she’d have a restful, long hiatus.
 Give us all time to miss you, Taylor – and come back and show us why you’re the biggest artist in the world.
 It’s easy to overlook someone’s talents and deserved acclaim when you take them for granted.
 “Taylor Swift is the music industry”, her stans declare – but you only need to look at the reaction to the Grammys last night to see why that’s probably not the best thing in the long term.